-The loss of a family member is always a difficult time but is even more so where you discover that you have been left out of a will, or have received less than you believe you were entitled to.
+The loss of a family member is always a difficult time.
+Even more so when you discover that you have been left out of a Will, or have received less than you believe you were entitled to.
+In this scenario you may find yourself asking “can a Will be contested?”

 Generally, a person has the right to leave their property to whoever they choose – a principle known as “testamentary freedom”.
-However, the Court can override a testator’s wishes and has the power to vary the will in circumstances where a family member has been left out or not adequately provided for.
+But, can a will be contested?
+In fact, the probate court can override a testator’s wishes and has the power to vary the Will in circumstances where a family member has been left out or not adequately provided for.
+These kinds of legal formalities will require the assistance of an estate planning attorney.

 Inheritance Law in South Australia

-The Inheritance (Family Provision) Act 1972 (SA) (“the Act”) allows for eligible persons to make a claim against the estate of a deceased person for greater provision than they have received under the will or where they have been left out of the will altogether.
-However, not everyone can contest a deceased person’s will.
+The Inheritance (Family Provision) Act 1972 (SA) (“the Act”) allows for eligible persons to make a claim against the estate of a deceased person for greater provision than they have received under the Will or have been left out altogether.
+However, not everyone can contest a deceased person’s Will.

 - A current or former spouse of the deceased person;